The sixteen year four month career of D5116/24116 was spent allocated only to Scottish Region depots.

 On July 18th 24116 was under repair at Polmadie.

-Condition final: blue/yellow livery, gangway doors sheeted over, headlight location sheeted over with circular plates, shortened fuel and water tanks, boths tanks were fitted with circular gauges, blanking plates fitted (five holes), hand/footholds plated over, cantrail water filler sheeted over, three-rung bogie mounted footsteps, straight sided sandboxes, weatherproofed headcode box glazing, one side only:number positioned on center of bodyside, BR emblem on bodyside close to boiler room grille, on battery isolating switch side the number & emblem positioning is normal.
+Condition final: blue/yellow livery, gangway doors sheeted over, headlight location sheeted over with circular plates, shortened fuel tank, full size water tank, boths tanks fitted with circular gauges, blanking plates fitted (five slats), hand/footholds plated over, cantrail water filler sheeted over, three-rung bogie mounted footsteps, straight sided sandboxes, weatherproofed headcode box glazing, one side only:number positioned on center of bodyside, BR emblem on bodyside close to boiler room grille, on battery isolating switch side the number & emblem positioning is normal.